aradi/fypp/docs/fypp.rst

 The lines in the body of the `call` directive may contain directives themselves.
-However, any variable defined within the body of the `call` directive will be a local variable existing only during the evaluation of that branch of the directive (and not being available during the call itself).
+However, any variable defined within the body of the `call` directive will be a local variable existing only during the evaluation of that branch of the directive (and not being available when the callable is called with the evaluated text as argument).

 The `call` directive can also be used in its inline form.
 As this easily leads to code being hard to read, it should be usually avoided::